best-practice-and-impact/ons-spark/ons-spark/spark-overview/spark-session-guidance.md

 ````
 ### Specifying configs

 When you have a good grasp of how Spark works, you understand what processing needs doing and most importantly the data, you can look to introduce some customised configurations to your Spark session.
-The session builder will look something like this,
+The session builder will look something like this:

 ````{tabs}